How Does Nursing Accreditation Work? And Which Accreditor Is Best?

 • Accredits only bachelor’s, master’s, and doctoral programs in nursing.

-• Recognized only by ED.
+• Recognized only by U.S. Department of Education.

 So which nursing accreditor is better?